adobe/helix-home/hackathons/6-sxb.md

 > What are you planning to show at the end of the week?

-* put down the topic – and the people that would like to discuss it like @mygithubid
+* on-call poc: debrief the 3-months trial, gather on-callees' feedback and define next steps (improve / change / do differently...)

 ### Attendees